Those were Grandma’s words:

 Grandma loves the desert.
 She lives in Nevada now, probably fulfilling a lifelong dream to be a woman-of-the-desert.
 She still keeps a bird feeder outside of her window—a lover of God’s creation.

-Remember, a supportive woman can be the driving force behind her fulfilled, successful husband.
+A supportive woman can be the driving force behind her fulfilled, successful husband.
 A husband and wife who endure together also grow together.

 My grandfather was successful in many areas—a man with a vision: His picture hangs in the Cow Palace as a past California Livestock Man of the Year.
 I remember watching on television as he, the tall, handsome cowboy, presented a 25 lb hamburger patty to the tiny “Where’s the Beef Lady”, Clara Peller.